 "eventide", 2014, jeff schultz. selected by Robin Rice Gallery as an Artwork Winner in Fine Art Photography in the Hamptons Art Hub's open call for "Art Inspired by Water"

-Jeff Schultz donates photography and video services to the Ecological Culture Initiative, a Hampton Bays, NY based non-profit group devoted to fostering a resilient, ecology-based coastal community through sustainable food production, wellness, and environmental stewardship.
+Jeff Schultz donates photography and video services to the Ecological Culture Initiative, a Hampton Bays, NY based non-profit group devoted to fostering a resilient, ecology-based coastal community through advocacy and education in sustainable food production, wellness, and environmental stewardship.
 Alarmed by the amount of plastic pollution on our beaches, food chain, water, and even air, Jeff advocates for a return to a responsible and sustainable practice of living.

 jeff schultz photography